Matheus-Salgado02/startup-rush/README.md

 --1.
-Siga o caminho: \Projeto\startup-react\my-react-app e abra o terminal
+Siga o caminho até a root do arquivo

 --2.Instalar dependências e executar o software